HTTPArchive/almanac.httparchive.org/src/content/en/2022/pwa.md

 Compared with last year we see a big spike in Workbox usage.
 Last year its usage on mobile was 33% compared to 54% this year, and almost 60% of PWAs use Workbox in some capacity.

-Since the growth that we saw in the number of pages controlled by service workers was not in the top 1000 websites but in more granular categories, and this growth on Workbox usage we can infer that adoption of Workbox is happening inside this companies and websites that might have waited for the technology to be adopted by the top websites, or that might not have the need for a completely custom implementation of service workers and get the most out of Workbox’s tested patterns.
+Since the growth that we saw in the number of pages controlled by service workers was not in the top 1000 websites but in more granular categories, and this growth on Workbox usage we can infer that adoption of Workbox is happening inside this companies and websites that might have waited for the technology to be adopted by the top websites, or that might not have the need for a completely custom implementation of service workers and get the most out of Workbox's tested patterns.

 #### Workbox packages